 Well, that was just a taste of the paradox that is Palm Sunday, the day when not only the Passover lamb was selected - but so much more importantly, the true Lamb of God who would take away the sins of the world.
-And the truth is, it wasn't just Palm Sunday that was a paradox.
-No, actually Jesus' whole life was a paradox.
-See, to the outsider, Jesus didn't seem like anything particularly special, until you got to know him and what he was about and what he was here to do.
-Then your perspective changed.
-Then the paradox that was Jesus really started to blow your mind.
-I mean, why would the Good Shepherd put himself in the place of the lamb for slaughter?
-Why would the King of Kings make himself a slave to his creation?
+But the only way he could actually do that was if the Good Shepherd put himself in the place of the innocent lamb for slaughter - if the King of Kings sacrificed himself to save his people.

-Jesus had much to teach his people at the outset of Holy Week, and it all began with the paradox of Palm Sunday.
+So on Palm Sunday, that's exactly what we see.
 Even the casual observer could tell that what happened on this day was the stuff of kings - crowds of people lined the streets just trying to get a glimpse of Jesus and shouting praise to his name.
 But the externals just didn't quite add up.
 Who was this guy?
 What's that he's riding?
 Where did he come from, where is he going, and with what intentions?
-There's obviously something much bigger going on here than what meets the eye, they might think.
-And they'd be right.
-What was happening was that the paradox of Jesus' life was playing out right before their very eyes, but it was no real contradiction.
-The truth of it speaks to hearts of faith who really know their Savior: behold, your King comes, in meekness and yet in majesty.
+He was at the same time high and exalted, yet humble and lowly.
+I imagine this must've been a very curious and even confusing scene at first - but in reality, this is how God unfolded his plan of salvation for all the world to see: your King comes, in meekness and yet in majesty.

 So as Jesus and the disciples were on their way to Jerusalem for the Passover festival that day, Jesus stopped the group at the crest of the Mount of Olives as soon as the city came into view.
 Before they went any further, Jesus had to do something that was foretold over 500 years earlier by the prophet Zechariah.
 So he called a huddle with two of his disciples and sent them ahead to the next village to bring back a donkey for him to ride on the rest of the way into Jerusalem.
-Now a donkey wasn't really anything to get too excited about, but it must've seemed kind of odd to the disciples as they went to get that particular donkey for Jesus.
-Now ordinarily a donkey was a suitable ride, certainly more practical than flashy.
-It was a beast of burden, so today it'd probably be a lot like a minivan.
-It would get you from point A to point B with plenty of cargo in tow, but a Mercedes-Benz it certainly was not.
-It would get the job done, but it wouldn't normally catch any eyes or turn any heads.
-Nobody was ever too impressed with someone riding around on a donkey.
-And that was especially true about this one!
-This one hadn't even been broken in yet, and in fact had never even been used.
-That's not exactly a top-of-the-line ride for royalty.
-This donkey probably wouldn't have been very comfortable or very cooperative, and on top of that, it was borrowed!
-The disciples had to return it as soon as they were done using it.
-Yes, meekness certainly would have described that scene very well.
+Now a donkey wasn't really anything to get too excited about - it was a regular working animal, a very-often ornery, stubborn beast of burden that was certainly below the kingly estate in those days, but this one had a very special purpose for Jesus.

-But then some pilgrims who were going along with them started connecting the dots.
+And it wasn't long before some pilgrims who were going along with Jesus started connecting the dots.
 Didn't the prophet Zechariah say this was going to happen?
 Didn't he say, "Rejoice greatly, O Daughter Zion!
 Shout, Daughter Jerusalem!
 See, your king comes to you, righteous and victorious, lowly and riding on a donkey, on a colt, the foal of a donkey" (Zechariah 9:9)?
-Yes, there's definitely something more to this than Jesus just wanting to take a load off his feet for a while, they thought - and again, they were right.
-Jesus was riding along this path to Jerusalem in full view of God's people so that everyone would see and know that he was presenting himself as the Messiah, the Lord's true sacrifice for sin and our true Savior-King!
+Yes, Jesus was riding along this path to Jerusalem in full view of God's people to show that he was fulfilling God's Word and presenting himself as the Messiah, the Lord's true sacrifice for sin and our true Savior-King!

-But Jesus would be a very unique kind of king.
-He didn't come holding a sword or bow like you might expect, but like Zechariah said, he came righteous and having salvation.
-He came as a great paradox-the mighty king who rode into battle in meekness, intent on dying for his people.
-When Jesus rode into Jerusalem on Palm Sunday to declare himself the promised Messianic King, he came with no weapons, no ambitions of empire, and no over-the-top grandeur.
-He came only in the name of the LORD, to accomplish his purposes, to fight and conquer our real, spiritual enemies - and so that meant he went to his death.
+It's just that Jesus would be a very unique kind of king.
+He didn't come with any ambitions of empire or over-the-top grandeur like you might expect, but like Zechariah said, he came righteous and having salvation, intent on dying for his people.
+When Jesus rode into Jerusalem on Palm Sunday to declare himself the promised Messianic King, he came only in the name of the LORD, to accomplish his purposes, to fight and conquer our real, spiritual enemies - and so that meant he went to his death.
 He was exactly the king we needed.